dirkholz/resetusb/README.rst

 resetusb
 ========

-``resetusb`` Tool for resetting all connected USB devices by looping overa all USB busses and devices.
+``resetusb`` is (yet another) tool for resetting all connected USB devices.
+It loops over all USB busses and devices.
+For each device, the tools opens the corresponding device handle and sends a RESET to the port.
+The tools will disaply a list of all found devices together with the success state of resetting (0 in case of success, <0 if an error occured).

+The tool comes in handy when devices get stuck, e.g., under heavy load when using several cameras.

 Get and Build resetusb
 ======================